- You are here:

 Scenery

-Situated at the very end of Africa’s Great Rift Valley, Gorongosa has a great variety of landscapes.
-These include Lake Urema and its network of rivers, vast floodplains, savannahs and woodlands, and rainforest on Mount Gorongosa.
-A hike to Murombodzi Waterfall on Mount Gorongosa is a great addition to a safari.
+Situated at the very end of Africa’s Great Rift Valley, Gorongosa has a large variety of landscapes.
+These include Lake Urema and its network of rivers; vast floodplains, savannahs and woodlands; and rainforest on Mt Gorongosa.
+A hike to Morumbodzi Falls on the mountain is a great addition to a safari.

 Weather & Climate

 The climate in Gorongosa is hot and tropical.
-The Dry season runs from May to October and is cooler than the Wet season.
-Temperatures start going up in September and peak in October just before the rains.
-November to March are the wettest months and afternoon showers can be expected most days.
+The Dry season (May to October) is cooler than the Wet season (November to April), although temperatures start rising in September.
+The wettest months are from November to March, when afternoon showers can be expected most days

 Best Time To Visit

-The best time for wildlife viewing is during the Dry season months, from May to October.
-Conditions improve as it gets drier, and animals will hang around water sources that haven’t dried up.
-Wildlife tends to disperse during the Wet season and travel conditions can be difficult at this time.
+The best time for wildlife viewing is during the middle and end of the Dry season, from July to October.
+Conditions improve as it gets drier, when animals stay around water sources that haven’t dried up.
+Wildlife tends to disperse during the Wet season (November to April) and travel conditions can be difficult at this time.
 In fact, the park closes from mid-December to the end of March.

 Want To Visit Gorongosa NP?